 Mango Will Provide Vitamin C for Guinea Pigs

-These pets cannot naturally create nor store vitamin C in their bodies, and thus they need an external source for it.
+These pets cannot naturally create nor store vitamin C in their bodies.
+Thus, they need an external source for it.
 This vitamin helps with the production of white blood cells, which aids in fighting scurvy and other different diseases.

 Boosts Cardiovascular Health

 Heart health is essential for the proper functioning of the body.
 Mangoes have nutrients that can help in maintaining a healthy heart.
-Minerals such as magnesium and potassium, founded in mangoes, help to regulating the plus and with the relaxation of blood vessels in the heart.
+Minerals such as magnesium and potassium, found in mangoes, help to regulate the heart and the relaxation of blood vessels in the heart.
 In addition to that, mango also helps to maintain optimum blood pressure levels.

 Helps to Prevent or Reduce Inflammation